 José Ramírez I began his training in the workshop of Francisco González in 1870.
 He soon became independent and in 1882 he opened his workshop.
 First it was in the Rastro and later in Concepción Jerónima Street number 2.
-From that very moment a tradition began that was passed down from parents to children until reaching the current 4th and 5th generations.
+From that very moment, a tradition of guitar making began, which was passed down from parents to children until reaching the current 4th and 5th generations.
 At the moment, Cristina and José Enrique Ramírez, are running the company under the supervision of Amalia Ramírez.

 Today it is considered to be one of the most important Spanish guitar makers in the world and the oldest company in the direct line (from father to son), as evidenced by the plaque “Comercios Centenarios” that the City Council of Madrid placed at its entrance.
 This centenary trajectory endorses our title of experts in the Spanish guitar (flamenco and classical) at the service of the guitarist.

 Our philosophy is based on five words, which constitute five of our basic pillars and represent our five generations of guitar makers:

 The founder of this dynasty, José Ramírez de Galarreta y Planell, was born in Madrid in 1858.
 At the age of 12 he entered as an apprentice in the workshop of his teacher, Francisco González, whose guitar shop was located in the Carrera de San Jerónimo in Madrid.